bloominstituteoftechnology/Secret-Gists/spec.md

 **Status**

-Incomplete
+Completed

-# Create an encrypted gist for a friend to decode 8
+# Create an encrypted gist for a friend to decode 8 // done

 **Expected Functionality**